Lanecrest/RanGen-Fantasy-Names/README.md

 # RanGen-Fantasy-Names

-RanGen Fantasy Names is a python application that creates randomly generated names by joining up to four randomly generated syllables that are constructed following 'consonant-vowel-consonant' conventions.
-It requires the PyQt module
+RanGen Fantasy Names is a Python application that procedurally generates names by joining up to four randomly generated syllables that are constructed following 'consonant-vowel-consonant' conventions.
+It requires the PyQt module.

 Version History
 ===